Finance lease: International Financial Reporting Standards (IFRS)

 (b) leases for which the underlying asset is of low value.

 IAS 17 is now transitioning to IFRS 16, as a joint project with the U.S. lease accounting standard.
 The standard was published in 2016, with companies required to have implemented it by 2019 or earlier.
-The criteria for being classified as a finance lease are similar to the above, but judgement is required - simply meeting one requirement may not be enough.
+The criteria for being classified as a finance lease are similar to the above, but judgment is required - simply meeting one requirement may not be enough.

 US Generally Accepted Accounting Principles (US GAAP)

-As part of the convergence project with IFRS, The FASB replaced topic ASC 840 with topic ASC 842 (from December 15, 2018 for SEC registered companies and December 15, 2021 for all remaining entities).
+As part of the convergence project with IFRS, The FASB replaced topic ASC 840 with topic ASC 842 (from December 15, 2018, for SEC-registered companies and December 15, 2021, for all remaining entities).